 The Automatic Acoustic Pressure Transient system is based on the Digital Well Analyzer1 configured for long term unattended operation and controlled by software specially developed for pressure transient data recording and analysis.
-Figure (1) depicts a schematic diagram illustrating the various components of the system.
-The equipment consists of an electronic package that includes a computer, analog to digital converter, amplifying and conditioning circuits.
-This is connected to the wellhead assembly with interconnecting cables.
-A 12-volt battery and a large gas supply container are the needed power sources.
-Figure (2) illustrates the functional relationships between these elements.
+Figure 1 is a picture showing the various components of the system at the well configured for automatic programmed data acquisition.
+The Digital Well Analyzer consists of an electronic package that includes a computer, analog to digital converter, amplifying and conditioning circuits.
+The Digital Well Analyzer is connected to the wellhead assembly with interconnecting cables.
+A 12-volt battery and a large gas supply container are the necessary power sources.
+Figure 2 illustrates the functional relationships between these elements.
 Note that the data acquisition and processing package can be also used in conjunction with dynamometer and other sensors if desired.